 Traditionally, chicken and dumplings is a somewhat labor-intensive process, involving boiling an entire chicken to make stock, waiting for it to cool, and de-boning it, not to mention making dumpling dough by rolling and flattening out biscuit dough, creating a floury mess in your kitchen.

-But almost every “quick and easy” recipe for chicken and dumplings I’ve come across has taken unhealthy shortcuts, such as using condensed canned creamed soup and pre-made biscuit dough (both laden with processed ingredients).
+But almost every “quick and easy” recipe for chicken and dumplings I’ve come across has taken unhealthy shortcuts, such as using condensed canned creamed soup and pre-made biscuit dough.

 Here are the tricks to find that happy balance between a two-hour labor-intensive ordeal and dumping pre-made ingredients into a pot:

 - Use already cooked chicken and pre-made chicken broth.
-I used leftover meat from roasted chicken thighs and I simmered the bones, skin, and veggie scraps in the slow cooker overnight to make broth.
+I’m an overachiever, so I used leftover meat from roasted chicken thighs and I simmered the bones, skin, and veggie scraps in the slow cooker overnight to make broth.
 You can certainly use a rotisserie chicken and store-bought stock for this.

 - Mix a simple biscuit dough and drop it directly in the broth with a small cookie scoop rather than rolling it/flattening it out.
 The dough will cook and expand directly in the stew and will be fluffy and delicious.

 Printable recipe for these super easy chicken and dumplings below!

 Easy Chicken and Dumplings from Scratch – If you use already cooked chicken (such as rotisserie) and store-bought broth, chicken and dumplings from scratch is a fast and easy comfort food meal to make on busy nights!
 The fresh thyme in the dumplings sets it over the edge.

 - Method: Stovetop

 - Cuisine: American